PayDevs/awful-oss-incidents/README.md

 Package ownership problems are often caused by hacked password / credentials, an oversight or misunderstanding by the registry operator, or general contact problems.

 __Examples__
 * (Aug.
 2021) During the process of getting packages for a project called `bebop` published in various software repositories, Andrew Sampson found that it was unclaimed except in npm.
-After inquiring to the npm registry, the ownership of the package `bebop` was auto-transferred to Andrew due to a corrupt contact address of the former owner Zach Kelling. [[Blog Post](https://www.theregister.com/2021/08/10/github_npm_package/)]
+After inquiring to the NPM registry, the ownership of the package `bebop` was auto-transferred to Andrew due to a corrupt contact address of the former owner Zach Kelling. [[Blog Post](https://www.theregister.com/2021/08/10/github_npm_package/)]

 __Potential Solutions__
 * Stronger authentification (e.g., 2FA) [drawback: extra effort]